Ahh.. the Beach at Last..

 Perfect Day at the Beach

-Bill Bags Cape Florida State Park aka El Farito (Cape Florida Lighthouse) was the beach location I chose for the day and it was the perfect way to spend an afternoon.
-It is always nice getting fresh air, doing some fishing, laying low, taking in the suns rays or going for a nice bicycle ride.
+Bill Bags Cape Florida State Park aka El Farito (Cape Florida Lighthouse) was the beach location I chose for the day.
+It was the perfect way to spend an afternoon.
+It is always nice getting fresh air, doing some fishing, laying low, taking in the sun rays or going for a nice bicycle ride.
 Always so much to enjoy while on the beach front.

 The water was crystal clear and glistened under the beam of the sunlight.
 After the crazy chaos of moving, I needed a day just to relax in the outdoors and not be overcome by the hustle and bustle of a Florida day.
 The fact that the water was great and the temperature was perfect made it an ideal day.

 While enjoying time in the water and soaking up some sun, I grabbed my phone to put on some of my favorite songs to relax.
 Snacks are available so of course, I had to indulge in a cold treat.
 To be honest though, my love of history got the best of me so off I went to explore.
 One thing that always gets my attention in Bills Baggs State Park is the tall lighthouse that stands watch over the entire park.